 1. The Loft of Your Pillow

 The loft of a pillow refers to the height of the pillow.
 The best pillows for side sleepers with neck pain will have a higher loft.
-This is down to personal preference, though, as some people prefer to sleep on firmer surfaces.
+However, this is down to personal preference, as some people prefer to sleep on firmer surfaces.

 If you are unsure what type of loft you like and which would be best for your neck pain, look at our guide to the best pillows for side sleepers.